flutter/website/android-release-build.md

 1. To verify the icon has been replaced, run your app using `flutter run` and inspect the app icon in the Launcher.

+Alternatively if you want a more automated way to change the launcher icons you can use the [Flutter Launcher Icons](https://pub.dartlang.org/packages/flutter_launcher_icons) package.

 ## Signing the app

 ### Create a keystore